blondie7575/MouseII/README.md

 Known issues
 ------------

-- Subsequent clicks will not be detected if the mouse doesn't move in between
+- On Apple //c, mouse movement is ignored while button is down